DebeshJha/MDNet/README.md

 </pre>

 ## 4. License
 The source code is free for research and education use only.
-Any comercial use should receive a formal permission from the first author.
+Any commercial use should receive formal permission from the first author.

 ## 6. Contact
-Please contact debeshjha1@gmail.com for any further questions.
+Please contact debesh.jha@usd.edu for any further questions.